Power (2014 Telugu film): Plot

 Baldev Sahay, a corrupt yet valiant ACP in Kolkata, who attempt to save a dreaded gangster named Ganguly Bhai, but he loses his life and Ganguly is kidnapped by Baldev's allies Kundan and Rajeev.
 The Home Minister Jayavardhan is concerned about Ganguly being apprehended.
 Upon hearing the news of Baldev's death, his mother loses consciousness and is admitted to the hospital.
 Jayavardhan promises to the people that he will apprehend Ganguly Bhai and offer his resignation if he is not successfully doing the same.

 In Hyderabad, Tirupathi, a doppelganger of Baldev Sahay, is a happy-go-lucky guy, whose sole aim in life is to become a cop, but doesn't achieve success.
 He lives with his brother-in-law Animutyam, who is an CI.
 To change his fortunes, Tirupathi approaches Nirupama who claims to be a trader in gemstones relating to astrology, which can change a person's fortune, but in reality she is just a con artist.
 She gives a ring to Tirupathi, which actually has no powers.

 Tirupathi ends up helping his brother-in-law to apprehend a dangerous convict.
 However, Animutyam takes all the credit at the press meet which Tirupathi also attends.
 Animutyam later reveals that he had rejected Tirupathi's application to the police academy.
 However, Jayavardhan notices Tirupathi on the news, and tells him to pretend as Baldev and put Ganguly in prison.
 Tirupathi accepts and visits Kolkata, where he is posted to Kalighat and impersonates as Baldev, and frees Ganguly from Kundan and Rajeev.
 Tirupathi takes Ganguly to Jayavardhan, but Jayavardhan stabs him and reveals that Ganguly is his actual brother and not Baldev as he had made him believe earlier, and leaves.
 Kundan and Rajeev tracks down Tirupathi and admit him to the hospital.
 When Thirupathi recovers, they narrate Baldev's past.

-Past: Kundan and Rajeev are appointed as Baldev's assistants by the police commissioner of ACB A. K. Mishra to acquire proofs of Baldev's corruption.
+Past: Kundan and Rajeev are appointed as Baldev's assistants by the police commissioner of Anti-Corruption Bureau A. K. Mishra to acquire proofs of Baldev's corruption.
 Baldev is always accompanied by Venkat, a corrupt cop along with Kundan and Rajeev everywhere.
 He meets Ganguly and makes a deal with him for a huge ransom to hand over Tiwari, the only witness in the murder case of ACP Gautham and his family, who were killed by Ganguly and his brother Chotu on the former's order.

 Meanwhile, Baldev falls in love with Vaishnavi, a philanthropist who also reciprocates his feelings.
 To get the proof of Baldev's corruption, Kundan and Rajeev conduct a raid on his house where Vaishnavi is also present, who is livid on Baldev for maligning the goodwill of "Aasha Foundation" managed by her.
 Kundan and Rajeev also find a flash drive with a list of many cops whom they suspect of being involved with Baldev in his corruption scam.
 However, they are surprised that even they are on the same list.